mesos/chronos/README.md

 To start a new scheduler you have to give the JVM access to the native mesos library.
 You can do so by either setting the `java.library.path` to the build mesos library or create an environment variable `MESOS_NATIVE_LIBRARY` and set it to the `mesoslib.dylib` / `mesoslib.so` file

+### Environment Variables Mesos Looks For

+* `MESOS_NATIVE_LIBRARY`: Absolute path to the native mesos library.
+This is usually `/usr/local/lib/libmesos.so` on Linux and `/usr/local/lib/libmesos.dylib` on OSX.
-Also, you have to set `MESOS_LAUNCHER_DIR` to the src of the build of mesos such that the shell executor can be found (e.g. `/Users/florian/airbnb_code/mesos/build/src`).
+* `MESOS_LAUNCHER_DIR`: Absolute path to the src subdirectory of your mesos build, such that the shell executor can be found (e.g. If mesos was built in `/Users/florian/airbnb_code/mesos/build` then the value for this variable would be `/Users/florian/airbnb_code/mesos/build/src`).

-Also set `MESOS_KILLTREE` to the location of the killtree.sh script - `/Users/florian/airbnb_code/mesos/src/scripts/killtree.sh`
+* `MESOS_KILLTREE`: Absolute path to the location of the `killtree.sh` script. (e.g. `/Users/florian/airbnb_code/mesos/src/scripts/killtree.sh`)

 If you're using the installer script this should be setup for you.